mr-ravin/lambda_psi_neuron_field_experiment/design.md

 output_psi
 ```

-These values correspond to the restored best-validation checkpoint.
+These values correspond to the restored validation-selected checkpoint.

 ---